-When grilling for your family or a large group of people, we tend to make more than we actually need.
-Most
+When grilling for family or large groups, we tend to make more than we actually need.

-Grilled fruits and vegetables will usually work well for leftovers, although there are some that just aren’t as good reheated.
+Grilled fruits and vegetables usually work well for leftovers, but some just aren’t as good reheated.
 Instead of tossing them in the garbage, toss them into your composter.
 Composting is easy and creates the perfect nutrient-rich mixture to help the plants in your garden grow bigger and stronger.

-Instead of using plastic cups and utensils, opt for reusable ones.
-It may be a bit more work washing everything after the party, but the environmental payoff is worth it.
+Instead of plastic cups and utensils, opt for reusable ones.
+It may be more work washing everything after the party, but the environmental payoff is worth it.
 If you decide to use paper plates, make sure to recycle them properly.

 MAK Grills are high-performance pellet smokers known for their durability and consistency.
-What many people don’t often realize is that they’re also one of the most environmentally friendly grills on the market and here’s why:
+What many people don’t often realize is that they’re also one of the most environmentally friendly grills on the market.
+Here are a few of the reasons: